Kngwei/Deep-learning-on-CT-scan-for-accurate-COVID-19-diagnosis/README.md

-# Deep learning on CT scan for accurate COVID-19 diagnosis
+# DEEP LEARNING ON CT SCANS FOR ACCURATE COVID-19 DIAGNOSIS